 Bird Droppings from Caged Birds

-It’s not just chicken’s manure that can help the garden, caged birds also have a similar affect on your plants and flowers.
+It’s not just chicken’s manure that can help the garden, caged birds also have a similar effect on your plants and flowers.
 Use newspaper on the floor of your bird’s cage and when you clear it out you can just roll up the newspaper and take it all straight to be turned into compost.
-The droppings contain nutrients and newspaper also breaks down fast.
-Even the bird seed your pet drops is ok!
-The droppings should be mixed in thoroughly and you should always wear gloves when you are handling the manure.
+The droppings contain nutrients and the newspaper also breaks down fast.
+Even the birdseed your pet drops is ok!
+The droppings should be mixed thoroughly and you should always wear gloves when you are handling the manure.

 Kitchen Roll and Paper Towels